 Machine Learning Reference

 I often need to look up random bits of ML-related information.
 This post is a currently work-in-progress attempt to collect common machine learning terms and formulas into one central place.
 I plan on updating this post as I come across further useful pieces of information as needed.
+This reference is not intended to be exhaustive—in fact the opposite—it is intended only to be a concise, opinionated collection of the most relevant bits of ML knowledge for quick lookup.

 A.k.a kNN, is a clustering algorithm for supervised learning.